-- EUR 9 billion corporate loans;
+- EUR 9.2 billion corporate loans;

 - EUR 221 million lease receivables;

-- EUR 161 million investment loans;
+- EUR 161 million investment loans; and

-- EUR 300 million equity investments; and
+- EUR 300 million equity investments.

-- EUR 251 million investment property.

 The composition of the corporate loan book improved due to repayments of some larger exposures and new origination.
 The improving portfolio spread and lower funding costs support our increasing net interest income.
 Significant repayments and prepayments were made by clients in the year, including distressed assets clients.
 This has resulted in a better risk profile of the overall portfolio and was more than compensated by origination of new, on average smaller ticket deals.